developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/logging/index.md

 layout: guide.html
 ---
 ##Overview
-Enterprise Browser includes a powerful logging engine, offering administrators, developers and tech support teams the potential to access a rich, multi-level data streams relating to application execution, events and failures for  debugging an app and analyzing events following a crash or other failure.
+Enterprise Browser includes a powerful logging engine, which offers administrators, developers and tech support teams the potential to access rich, multi-level data streams relating to application execution, events and failures for debugging an app and analyzing events following a crash or other failure.
 This guide explains how to enable logging, select logging levels, send messages to the log and to retrieve the log file.
+Logging for an Enterprise Browser app is controlled in the [Logger section](../configreference/#logger) of the app's `Config.xml` file.

-Logging is hierarchical, and log-event settings in the `Config.xml` file can override or be overridden by others.
-See the [Logger section of the Config.xml Reference](../configreference/#logger) for more information.
+In Enterprise Browser 1.8 and higher, the automatically generated [&lt;EB_VERSION&gt; tag](../configreference#eb_versiontag) stores version information in the `Config.xml` file, which is analyzed for logging and diagnostics purposes.

 -----

-## Enabling Logging
+## Enable Logging
-Logging for an Enterprise Browser app is controlled in the [Logger section](../configreference/#logger) of the app's `Config.xml` file.
+Logging is hierarchical, with lower-order log-event settings overridden by higher ones.
+For example, the LogError setting can be overridden by any other setting, but LogUser can be superseded only by LogMemory.
+The list below describes each of the logger settings and is arranged in ascending order of precedence.

 **The five levels of log messages**: